• Skip to primary navigation

 Cricuts are the crafter’s version of a CNC.
 The newest Cricut machines are able to take designs from an app on your iPhone, your iPad, or the Design Space program on your computer and transfer those directions to your machine to help you create a project.

 They work over Wifi, Bluetooth, or with the cable that comes in your Cricut box when you first open it.
 Oh, Happy Day!!
 (I’m pretty sure there was joyous music in the background when that box opened).
-These machines are easy to use.
-Totally versatile and are limited only by your creativity and imagination.

 Once you have one it will be hard to walk away from it.
 You will lie in bed dreaming up new projects and working out the steps.
 I promise!